Anne McLellan: Political career

-Her first foray into politics was as the Liberal candidate for the riding of Edmonton Northwest in the 1993 general election, when she won her seat by 12 votes.
+Her first foray into politics was as the Liberal candidate for the riding of Edmonton Northwest in the 1993 general election, when she won her seat by 12 votes over the first runner-up candidate.
 She quickly became a rising star in the Liberal Party, being one of four Liberals elected in Alberta, and was named to cabinet as Minister of Natural Resources.
 McLellan has the prenominal "the Honourable" and the postnominal "PC" for life by virtue of being made a member of the Queen's Privy Council for Canada on November 4, 1993.

-She was re-elected by narrow margins in the new riding of Edmonton West in the 1997 and 2000 elections, despite the Liberals' general unpopularity in Alberta.
-Her frequent narrow escapes gave her the nickname "Landslide Annie" in Canadian political circles.
+Ahead of the 1997 election, Edmonton Northwest was abolished in changes to the boundaries of the federal ridings.
+She was re-elected by narrow margins in the re-established riding of Edmonton West in 1997 and 2000, despite the Liberals' general unpopularity in Alberta.
+Her narrow victory in 1993 earned her the nickname "Landslide Annie" in Canadian political circles.

-McLellan served as Minister of Justice from 1997 to 2002, with responsibility for implementing new anti-terror and security laws following the September 11, 2001, attacks in the United States, and the implementation of the Canadian gun registry.
+McLellan served as Attorney General and Minister of Justice from 1997 until 2002, with responsibility for implementing new anti-terror and security laws following the September 11 attacks in the United States, and the implementation of the Canadian gun registry.
 She served as Minister of Health from 2002 to 2003.

-Though she supported Paul Martin for the Liberal leadership, she was kept in Jean Chrétien's cabinet, in part because Chrétien wanted an Albertan in his cabinet for the sake of regional representation.
+Though she supported Paul Martin for the Liberal leadership, Jean Chrétien retained her in his cabinet, in part because Chrétien wanted an Albertan in his cabinet for the sake of regional representation.

 Deputy prime minister

-On being sworn-in as Prime Minister on December 12, 2003, Paul Martin named her his deputy prime minister.
+On being sworn in as Prime Minister on December 12, 2003, Paul Martin named her his deputy prime minister.
 McLellan was also named minister for the newly created Department of Public Safety and Emergency Preparedness.
 As Deputy Prime Minister, she was also chair of the Cabinet Operations Committee.
 McLellan's appointment was one of a number of women given senior positions in the Paul Martin government.

-During the 2004 federal election, she was re-elected by 721 votes, or just over 1% of the vote, defeating Laurie Hawn of the Conservative Party of Canada in the riding of Edmonton Centre.
+During the 2004 federal election, she was re-elected by 721 votes, or just over 1% of the vote, defeating Laurie Hawn of the Conservative Party of Canada in the re-formed riding of Edmonton Centre, where she ran after her Edmonton West constituency was abolished.

-In the 2006 federal election, McLellan was defeated by Hawn 45.01% to 38.36%.
+In the 2006 federal election, the Conservatives won government and Hawn defeated McLellan by 45.01% to 38.36%.

 McLellan is one of the few Canadian parliamentarians to have spent her entire career as a cabinet member.
 This is due to the fact that McLellan was elected to parliament as a Liberal from Alberta, a historically weak province for the party.
 Serving as the only Liberal MP from the province, her inclusion as a cabinet member, and later elevation as Deputy Prime Minister, was tantamount to ensuring regional representation.